-The Shore Moves Away from the Boat
+The Boat Moves Away from the Shore

 "The reputation of a thousand years may be determined by the conduct of one hour."

 "Telluris ingens Conditor terram dedisti immobilem," creation's mighty maker bade the earth stand firm, wrote Gregory the Great (540-604).(1) Looking over the bridge of humanity, another

 innocent Latin saying for the ages; and, how true, as Dr. Johnson said, that "every thing intended to be universal and permanent should be inscribed in Latin."